The BETWEEN

 WHERE amount BETWEEN 300 AND 500;

-Here, the SQL command selects all orders that have amounts between 300 and 500 including 300 and 500.
+Here, we selected item and amount columns from Orders that have amounts between 300 and 500 (including 300 and 500).

 SQL NOT BETWEEN Operator

-operator is used to exclude the rows that match values in the range.
+The NOT BETWEEN operator is used to exclude the rows that match the values in the range.
 It returns all the rows except the excluded rows.
-For example,

 SELECT item, amount